(Updates to close, adds commentary)

 By Sinéad Carew

-The pan-European FTSEurofirst 300 index lost 0.74 percent.
-MSCI's gauge of stocks across the globe shed 0.48 percent on track for its biggest one-day decline since Aug.
-15.
+The pan-European STOXX 600 index lost 0.88% and MSCI's gauge of stocks across the globe shed 0.65%.
+In comparison, the Shanghai SE Composite had closed up 5.6% in its biggest one-day percentage drop since February 2016.